iszihan/stochastic-preconditioning/README.md

 ## SDF from Oriented Point Cloud Experiment
 We provide code for the SDF fitting from Oriented Point Cloud experiment as described in Section 5.1.1.

-We experiment with a variety of neural field representations:
+For this experiment, we show benefits with a variety of neural field representations:

 ### Hash Grid Encoding
 Run `train_hashgrid.sh` for training with hash grid encoding without and with stochastic preconditioning.